-You may think of monitoring as helping you keep your environments safe in times of technical crisis.
+You may think of monitoring as helping you optimize your server performance and ensure availability, particularly in times of technical crisis.
 But did you know, monitoring helps your teams work together in times of human-based crisis as well.

 Organizations everywhere are taking action to ensure business continuity and to minimize customer impact, whether employees are working from the office, working from home, or working in reduced numbers to accommodate team members who can’t take care of their usual tasks.

 If you already have database monitoring in place, take these four key actions today to prepare